 If you have any feedback, please leave a note in the comments.
 While I am not the official site for the Marine Corps Marathon, I can help you with race strategy questions.

-- Remember that the Metro will be absolutely packed.
+Keep in mind that the Metro will be absolutely packed!.
 While I wish I had a secret solution, I don’t.
 Just be warned and plan some extra time in for your commute back to the hotel.

 How to cope with bad weather